crbulakites/hum/README.md

 ========================
 A music notation language and synthesizer written in Rust.

-Hum converts markup text files to playable music which can either be streamed directly to your speakers or saved as WAV files.
+Hum converts markup text files to playable music saved as WAV files.

 _This project is in early development, and its public API is possibly subject to breaking changes at any time.
 If I knowingly make a breaking change, I will update the MINOR version in the semantic versioning scheme, where the version numbers are MAJOR.MINOR.PATCH._